-On May 28, 2013, we announced the signing of a definitive agreement under which we will acquire all of the outstanding common stock of Lender Processing Services ("LPS") for an estimated \$33.25 per common share, for a total equity value of approximately \$2.9 billion.
+On May 28, 2013, we announced the signing of a definitive agreement under which we will acquire all of the outstanding common stock of LPS for an estimated \$33.25 per common share, for a total equity value of approximately \$2.9 billion.
 Under the terms of the definitive agreement, we will pay the consideration for the LPS shares of common stock in a combination of cash and shares of our common stock, subject to adjustments as described in the agreement.
-At closing, we will combine our ServiceLink business with LPS in a new consolidated holding company and sell a minority equity interest in the new consolidated holding company to funds affiliated with Thomas H. Lee Partners, L.P.
-We will retain a majority ownership interest in the new consolidated holding company.
-The transaction is subject to approval by LPS and potentially by FNF shareholders, approvals from applicable federal and state regulators and satisfaction of other customary closing conditions.
+At closing, we will combine our ServiceLink business with LPS and after closing sell a 35% minority equity interest to funds affiliated with Thomas H. Lee Partners, L.P.
+The transaction is subject to approval by LPS shareholders, approvals from applicable federal and state regulators and satisfaction of other customary closing conditions.
 On July 12, 2013, we received a second request from the United States Federal Trade Commission (the "FTC") regarding their regulatory review of the transaction.
-We will respond to this request and will continue to work, cooperatively with the FTC.
-Closing of the transaction currently is expected to occur in the fourth quarter of 2013.
+The effect of the second request is to extend the waiting period imposed by the Hart-Scott-Rodino Antitrust Improvements Act of 1976, as amended (the "HSR Act") until 30 days after LPS and FNF have substantially complied with the second request, unless that period is extended voluntarily by the parties or terminated sooner by the FTC.
+LPS and FNF are responding to the second request and are committed to working cooperatively with the FTC staff as it conducts its review of the proposed transaction.
+Although LPS and FNF believe that the transactions contemplated by the merger agreement do not raise regulatory concerns material to the transaction and that all requisite regulatory approvals can be obtained on a timely basis, LPS and FNF cannot be certain when or if these approvals will be obtained.
+Closing of the transaction currently is expected to occur late in December of 2013 or January of 2014.

 On February 25, 2013, we formed J. Alexander's, a restaurant company which is focused on the upscale dining segment.
 J. Alexander's consists of thirty J. Alexander's locations and ten Stoney River locations.
 ABRH contributed the ten Stoney River locations to J. Alexander's for an approximate 28% ownership interest in the new company, giving us an overall 87% ownership interest in J. Alexander's.
 The operations of J. Alexander's are consolidated in our existing Restaurant Group segment.
-Previously, in September 2012, we purchased all of the outstanding common stock of J. Alexander's Corporation for total consideration of \$70 million in cash, net of cash acquired of \$7 million.
+Previously, in September 2012 we purchased all of the outstanding common stock of J. Alexander's Corporation for total consideration of \$70 million in cash, net of cash acquired of \$7 million.

 On December 31, 2012, we acquired Digital Insurance, Inc. ("Digital Insurance").
 Total consideration paid was \$98 million in cash, net of cash acquired of \$3 million.
 We have consolidated the operations of Digital Insurance as of December 31, 2012.

 Digital Insurance is the nation's leading employee benefits platform specializing in health insurance distribution and benefits management for small and mid-sized businesses.